dmlc/xgboost/doc/python.md

 =
 #### Install

-To install XGBoost, you need to run `make` in the root directory of the project and then in the `wrappers` directory run
+To install XGBoost, you need to run `make` in the root directory of the project and then in the `python-package` directory run

 ```shell
 python setup.py install